Raffaello/threedangles/README.md

 It might just be pointless doing a "software 3D rendering Engine using GPGPU", apart some fun on it, but at that point would be better doing properly with Vulkan/DirectX/OpenGL.

-I am not sure if i will do it right now or in the future, as after wrote the algorithms, using CUDA won't change too much, especially with the usage of the `thrust` library.
+I am not sure if i will do it right now or in the future, as after I wrote the algorithms, using CUDA won't change too much, especially with the usage of the `thrust` library.

 ### C/C++ compiler optimization